Preview book 1, beginning

 He opened his desk drawer, searched it and found her letter under some documents.

 He read the letter again.
 He smiled again.

 Then he crumbled the letter and threw it into his wastepaper basket.

 Monday, 28 March 2016

 Jack Harris was still fuming when he ordered a gin and tonic at one of the long bars.
 He would have a few drinks on the house.
 That was the least Tom Holbon owed him.

-Who the fuck did Tom Holbon think he was?
+Who the fuck does Tom Holbon think he is?
 A fucking billionaire who could buy just about anything he wanted?
 Oh, hang on.
 Yeah, he is the fucking richest man on this screwed up planet, and he just tried to buy me.
 ME!
-A bleeding white middle-aged man, a millionaire, a fucking famous actor with a BAFTA win under his still acceptable belt, from bloody old charming England.
+A bleeding white middle-aged man, a millionaire, a fucking famous actor with a BAFTA win under his still acceptable belt, from bloody charming England.
 And I still get screwed over!
 What else does it take?

 And then this Alice Adler … Jack couldn’t make up his mind about her.
 Nor could Tom Holbon, funny enough.
 Holbon sounded sort of puzzled when he pointed her out in the glamorous buzz of the party.
 Some two hundred guests.
 About two-thirds in suits, the other third: actors, musicians, models.

 ‘She doesn’t act like someone who has never been in circles like this,’ Holbon remarked.
 ‘But neither does she act like someone who is used to these circles.
 There is some sort of curious amusement about her, don’t you think?’